-Park Scholarships alumnus Ben Darnell ’02 has created a $350,000 endowment that will be matched by Park Foundation funds and support one Park Scholarship in perpetuity.
+Park Scholarships alumnus Ben Darnell ’02 has created a $350,000 endowment.
+An endowment at this level will be matched 100 percent by funds previously given by the Park Foundation and will fund the full cost of one four-year Park Scholarship in perpetuity.
 Darnell’s gift marks the Park Scholarships program’s seventh co-named Park Scholarship and the second donated by a Park Scholarships alumnus.

 Darnell was inspired to give by the value of a Park Scholar education at NC State.
 “I’m a big believer in public education, and it’s important that public universities be world-class,” he shared.
 “Programs like Park Scholarships help attract and support top students while integrating them into the university as a whole.”